 I mean, I’ve totally neglected to learn to sing.
 Or act.
 Or build microchips.
 Or marry the Prime Minister of France.
 Or get giant breast implants.
 Or write a book.
 Or commit any nefarious crimes.
 Or develop an Elvis-impersonation act.

 Which has kind of worried me in the last few years… Crossing the threshold to thirty, without having a hit single or sleeping with Channing Tatum was eye-opening.
 How had I failed to do the really important things in life?

 But I guess it wasn’t really THAT eye-opening since I made it another five years before realizing that I was officially no longer on the list where somehow you just randomly get famous.
 I think the cutoff is thirty-two.

-So I was incredibly relived that FINALLY the heavens had revealed my true destiny.
+So I was incredibly relieved that FINALLY, the heavens had revealed my true destiny.
 Because, you know, SO MANY bloggers have gained fame and accolade.
-And Pulitzers and tickertape parades.
-And gold bars and a knighthood from Her Majesty.
+And Pulitzers and ticker-tape parades.
+And gold bars and a knighthood.
 And also a mansion where I do not have to vacuum my own rugs.

 Thank you, God.
 I hate vacuuming so much.